-Extra-curricular language courses for Cass undergraduates
+Extra-curricular language courses for Bayes undergraduates

 The courses will develop your linguistic abilities in a business context by consolidating language skills, expanding vocabulary, developing listening comprehension and improving speaking ability.

-At Cass Business School we recognise that graduates with language skills are better able to compete in a competitive job market.
+At the Business School we recognise that graduates with language skills are better able to compete in a competitive job market.
 We work in conjunction with City, University of London's Centre for Language Studies to offer the languages that are most frequently requested by recruiters.

 Languages and levels offered